funbringer/norsu/README.md

 #### `norsu pull [target]...`

 For each `target`, pull new commits from a git repo (but don't re-build anything).
-This command prints the amount of new commits available and updates info shown by `status` command.
+This command prints the amount of new commits available and updates info shown by the `status` command.

 #### `norsu status [target]...`